 However, students are not required to provide notice of withdrawal to qualify for a refund.
-A student who does not attend two consecutive seminar weekends, or two consecutive scheduled clinical practice sessions, or two consecutive scheduled meetings with an instructor or faculty advisor, and who does not notify school administration of the reason for absence or apply for an official Leave of Absence, will be classified as an unofficial/constructive withdrawal.
+A student who does not attend any classes or other official school functions for fourteen (14) consecutive days, and who does not notify school administration of the reason for absence or apply for an official Leave of Absence, will be classified as an unofficial/constructive withdrawal.
 Students who do not return from an approved LOA by their stated return date without contacting the school are also considered to be constructive withdrawals.
 For students whose withdrawal status is determined by failure to attend any of the school functions as stated above, the school Registrar will determine last date of attendance by contacting the instructors or supervisors with whom the student was scheduled to work.
 In the case of non-returning LOA students, their last date of attendance prior to the inception of the LOA is taken as the official last date of attendance.